center-for-threat-informed-defense/summiting-the-pyramid/docs/examplemappings.rst

 **Network-Based Observables**

 Another detection analytic approach is to monitor HTTP network traffic, using tools like Zeek or Suricata, looking for instances of WebDAV links within URL, LNK, and possibly SEARCH-MS files downloaded onto the target endpoint.
 Any Run also published a Suricata rule for detecting WebDAV links within HTTP network traffic, and we scored this detection analytic on the network robustness matrix.
-The analytic robustness was Level 4 (Core to Some Implementations of a (Sub-)Technique), and the event robustness was Column P (Protocol Payload Visibility), for a total score of **4P**.
+The analytic robustness was :ref:`Some Implementations`, and the event robustness was :ref:`Payload`, for a total score of **4P**.
 Of course, both Proofpoint and Any Run showed multiple examples of the adversary using the HTTPS protocol, instead of HTTP, which would obscure visibility into the Layer 7 payload and ultimately evade detection.

 .. figure:: _static/TechniqueMapping_WebDAV_Network.PNG
    :alt: Technique Scoring for Scheduled Tasks Using RPC